thatonequill/aev-LastByte/doc/src/presentation.md

 * `Aevum`: the faction in charge of Glasspace—order and unity for the greater good.

   > *We must move as one.
-Anything going against our flow shall be eliminated.*
+Anything going against our flow will be eliminated.*

 * `Verdarch`: the faction in charge of Meatspace—nature’s free flow is their only guide.